walela/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website has a number of fixed layouts and uses those to select the most appropriate layout for the screen using media queries.
+A fully responsive website on the other hand combines the features of fixed, adaptive, and fluid layouts as well as extensive use of responsive units to create a site that is optimized for all possible device widths.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is an approach that is centered on first getting the layout right for mobile devices and adapting that layout to wider width devices like desktops.
+Desktop first approach is a classical approach which starts with getting the best layouts for desktop and desktop-sized devices and then adapting that design to smaller devices like mobiles.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It is the parent font size for all its children.
+Therefore all rem units will be calculated against this size.

 4. How would you describe preprocessing to someone new to CSS?

+A preprocessor is a compiler that takes in a custom styling syntax and generates standard css.
+This allows us to use more robust and extensible syntax when writing stylesheets with powerful custom features like imports, variables, mixins etc.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love the concept of mixins, as they enable you to encapsulate and re-use bits of styling across various elements and classes, which can save a lot of repetition.
+I have trouble using media queries appropriately in LESS code, and also creating animations.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.